JaanPorkon/master-ssh/README.md

 ####Usage

 To run the program you can feed credentials to it from URL or from a file.
-Source of the web page and file must be in CSV style:
+Source of the web page and file must be in CSV format:

 ```
 hostname,127.0.0.1,username,password
 hostname2,127.0.0.2,username,password
 ```

-Getting credentials:
+**Getting credentials:**

 `master-ssh --cred-file /path/to/credentials.txt`